ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - for unsupervised learning:
     - `sum_i w_i*(x_i - x_j)^2`
 - As p decrease in **L_p**, the shape of l_p shrink from edge(imagine dianmond and shrink its edges.) and tends to have sharp corners.

+> Note: Least square method is scale invariant as y = beta0 + x1*beta1 + x2*beta2.
+So LS method can learn appropriate coeff betas with the scaled features, but with regularization, it can creates some problem, it `increase the panality for those features`.
+Better method to standarize the data before using it in ridge regression.

 ## Impotant Points
 - Non-Linear Boundary using linear predictors, for circular dataset, using linear predictor, such as **f(w0 + w1*x1 + w2*x2)** will not work, But if we use **f(w0 + w1*x1^2 + w2*x2^2)**, it can find a circular boundary. **w0** helps in finding the threshold, the radius of circle.